Top-rated hammocks that will transform your outdoor space | CNN Underscored

 Hammocks with stands

 Arlmont & Co.
-Cambria Spreader Bar Hammock with Stand ($167.99; wayfair.com)
+Cambria Spreader Bar Hammock With Stand ($167.99; wayfair.com)

 With nearly 2,000 rave reviews, this cheery striped hammock brings resort life to your patio or backyard.
-Complete with a free-standing steel frame, a woven rope hammock that can hold up to 275 pounds, hardwood spreaders to offer support and a striped cover with a built-in pillow, it practically screams “hey, it’s vacation time!”
+Complete with a freestanding steel frame, a woven rope hammock that can hold up to 275 pounds, hardwood spreaders to offer support and a striped cover with a built-in pillow, it practically screams “hey, it’s vacation time!”

 Tropic Island Hammock/Stand Combo ($200; target.com)

-Whether you’re taking some much-earned PTO, unwinding on the weekend or just looking for a place to chill after the work day is over, this pretty blue and white, fade-resistant hammock is just the spot to do it.
+Whether you’re taking some much-earned PTO, unwinding on the weekend or just looking for a place to chill after the workday is over, this pretty blue and white, fade-resistant hammock is just the spot to do it.
 Including a galvanized steel stand, hammock and hanging hardware, it also comes with a one-year warranty.

 Arlmont & Co.
-Hammons Quilted Double Hammock with Stand ($246.99, originally $317.25; wayfair.com)
+Hammons Quilted Double Hammock With Stand ($246.99, originally $317.25; wayfair.com)

 Up your hammock game with this comfy quilted version that comes with a matching pillow for even better relaxation.
 You’ll get a steel stand, making it easy to set up in the yard and a UV- and weather-resistant hammock and pillow, along with hanging chains and S-hooks.
 It comes in brown, green and red.

-Lazy Daze Hammocks Brazilian-Style Double Hammock with Stand ($85.99; amazon.com)
+Lazy Daze Hammocks Brazilian-Style Double Hammock With Stand ($85.99; amazon.com)

 At less than $100, this highly rated hammock scores rave reviews for its easy assembly, comfiness, large size and value.
 Able to hold up to 450 pounds, it easily holds two and includes a canvas hammock, steel stand, detachable stuffed pillow and portable carrying case.

-Sunnydaze Striped Rope Hammock with Stand ($155.99; bedbathandbeyond.com)
+Sunnydaze Striped Rope Hammock With Stand ($155.99; bedbathandbeyond.com)

 Cuddle up with your sweetie in this roomy hammock built to seat two.
 Handsome in green and white stripes, it comes with a rope hammock, pillow and stand and holds up to 275 pounds.
 Reviewers praise it for its comfort, easy assembly and good quality.

 Arlmont & Co.
-Zadie Portable Folding Steel-Frame Camping Hammock with Stand ($169.99; wayfair.com)
+Zadie Portable Folding Steel-Frame Camping Hammock With Stand ($169.99; wayfair.com)

 For a durable option, consider this cotton-polyester hammock, which also comes with its own steel base.
 Great for camping but also for just plopping in your backyard or patio, it comes in either black or red and can hold up to 264 pounds.

-Best Choice Products Hammock Bed with Stand ($109.99; target.com)
+Best Choice Products Hammock Bed With Stand ($109.99; target.com)

-Even an inflatable kiddie pool deserves some lounge furniture and we can’t think of a better option than this water-resistant polyester hammock that comes with not only a steel frame and anti-skid feet but a padded detachable pillow and storage pouch to hold your poolside essentials.
+Even an inflatable kiddie pool deserves some lounge furniture, and we can’t think of a better option than this water-resistant polyester hammock that comes with not only a steel frame and anti-skid feet but a padded detachable pillow and storage pouch to hold your poolside essentials.

-Vivere Combo Sunbrella Hammock with Steel Stand ($222.99; homedepot.com)
+Vivere Combo Sunbrella Hammock With Steel Stand ($222.99; homedepot.com)

 If lazing in the sun is your idea of paradise, you’ll want to consider bringing this double hammock along for the ride.
-Big enough for you and a pal, it comes with a heavy-duty steel stand, Sunbrella fabric made to resist stains, fading and mildew, adjustable hammock hooks and a carry bag so you can bring it with you wherever you go.
-All together, now: Aaaaahhh.
+Big enough for you and a pal, it comes with a heavy-duty steel stand; Sunbrella fabric made to resist stains, fading and mildew; adjustable hammock hooks; and a carry bag so you can bring it with you wherever you go.
+All together now: aaaaahhh.

-Fufu & Gaga Camping Hammock with Folding Stand ($84.59; lowes.com)
+Fufu & Gaga Camping Hammock With Folding Stand ($84.59; lowes.com)

 Whether you’re an avid camper or just tight on space, this hammock will ensure chillaxing time is close at hand no matter where life takes you.
 Including a steel stand that folds down for carrying or easy storage, a nylon striped hammock and an anti-skid design, it’s the perfect splurge for a post-hike nap, don’t you think?

-Best Choice Products 2-Person Hammock Bed with Stand ($84.99, originally $89.99; amazon.com)
+Best Choice Products 2-Person Hammock Bed With Stand ($84.99, originally $89.99; amazon.com)

 Highly rated with more than 8,000 reviews on Amazon, this Brazilian-style hammock features gathered ends (made to distribute weight in the middle) that leave you swathed in a gentle cocoon.
 Designed to fit two (it holds up to 450 pounds), it comes with a tempered steel frame that can be folded down to fit into the included carrying case.
 Picnics in the park, camping trips and visits to the lake just got a whole lot cozier.